respawn-app/FlowMVI/README.md

 ## Why FlowMVI?

-* Powerful Plug-In system to automate processes and **reuse any business logic** you desire.
+* Powerful Plug-In system to automate processes and **reuse any business logic** you desire
-    * Create automatic analytics handlers, websocket connections, error handling mechanisms, or anything else once and reuse them throughout your whole project automatically.
+    * Create automatic analytics handlers, websocket connections, error handling mechanisms, or anything else once and reuse them throughout your whole project automatically
 * Build fully **async, reactive and parallel apps** - with no manual thread synchronization required!
-* Create multiplatform business logic components with pluggable UI using **0 platform code**.
+* Create multiplatform business logic components with pluggable UI using **0 platform code**
 * Automatically **recover from any errors** and prevent crashes
 * Automatic multiplatform system **lifecycle handling**
 * Out of the box **debugging, logging, testing, undo/redo, caching and long-running tasks** support